-A new spirit of patriotism is sweeping America. reflecting our growing pride in those who fought to defend freedom everywhere.
+A new spirit of patriotism is sweeping America, reflecting our growing pride in those who fought to defend freedom everywhere.

-Now, international best-selling novelist Frederick Forsyth ("The Day Of The Jackal," "The Dogs Of War'') narrates "SOLDIERS," a unique 13-part television series exploring the elements that combine to create a unified fighting force.
-"SOLDIERS" doesn't merely trace armed conflicts chronologically.
+Now, international best-selling novelist Frederick Forsyth ("The Day Of The Jackal," "The Dogs Of War") narrates "SOLDIERS," a unique 13-part television series exploring the different elements that combine to create a unified fighting force. ''SOLDIERS'' doesn't merely trace armed conflicts chronologically.
 Instead, each onehour episode illustrates a specific aspect of today's warfare and how it evolved.
 "SOLDIERS" will share the look and "feel" of war with your audience.
-It will demonstrate how weapons worked show how different some roles are while others are virtually the same.
-And most important, "SOLDIERS" will convey what it was like - and is still like-to be in battle.
+It will demonstrate how weapons worked and the effect they had.
+It will show how different some roles are while others are virtually the same.
+And most important, "SOLDIERS" will convey what it was like-and is still like-to be in battle.